1 Dead As Pa. Hostage Standoff Ends

 The hospital’s 650 patients were moved to safe quarters on Wednesday.
 Areas away from the nursing offices continued to operate normally Thursday for the most part, with workers showing up for their regular shifts.

-The 118-year-old hospital, situated on 233 acres, has a locked area where the worst of the criminally insane are kept.
-It also serves the chronically mentally ill.
+The 118-year-old hospital, situated on 233 acres, has a locked area where the worst of the criminally insane are kept, and also serves the chronically mentally ill.

-Neighbors have sought tighter security after dozens of patients walked away from the hospital without permission in the last two years.
+Neighbors have sought tighter security after dozens of patients walked away from the hospital without permission in the past two years.